FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s draws=This appears as a clickable tab in player profiles.
 The %s is the number of games that ended in draw.

 Export games=This function lets you download a table of all your games in CSV format.
 The button in question is a folder with an arrow pointing downwards overlayed on it.
 It can be seen at profile pages, e.g. http://lichess.org/@/thibault.

-Color=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
-This button appears on the top bar in a game page.

 Rating range=Below this is a slider that lets you choose the accepted player ratings.
 The sentence appears in the "Create a game" (http://lichess.org/setup/hook) and "Filter games" menus.
 Please do NOT translate "rating" to "Elo", because lichess has been using the superior Glicko-2 rating system since late 2013.